Chittor Fort

-Chittorgarh (literally Chittor Fort), also known as Chittod Fort, is one of the largest forts in India.
+Chittor Fort (the literal translation of the Hindi Chittorgarh), also known as Chittod Fort, is one of the largest forts in India.
 It is a UNESCO World Heritage Site.
 The fort was the capital of Mewar and is located in the present-day city of Chittorgarh.
-It sprawls over a hill 180 m in height spread over an area of 280 ha above the plains of the valley drained by the Berach River.
-The fort covers 65 historic structures, which include four palaces, 19 large temples, 20 large water bodies, 4 memorials and a few victory towers.
+It sprawls over a hill 180 m in height, spread over an area of 280 ha above the plains of the valley drained by the Berach River.
+The fort covers 65 historic structures, which include four palaces, 19 large temples, 20 large water bodies, 4 memorials, and a few victory towers.

-In 2013, at the 37th session of the World Heritage Committee held in Phnom Penh, Cambodia, a group of six Hill Forts of Rajasthan, including Chittor Fort, was declared a UNESCO World Heritage Site.
+In 2013, at the 37th session of the World Heritage Committee held in Phnom Penh, Cambodia, the group of six Hill Forts of Rajasthan, including Chittor Fort, was declared a World Heritage Site.